June 17, 2026

 Inconsistent data formats

 Invoices from multiple vendors often arrive in different formats, from PDFs to scanned paper.
 This inconsistency makes automated capture harder and increases the risk of matching or validation errors.
-Setting a standard invoice submission policy, providing templates, and pairing them with intelligent capture tools minimizes exceptions and creates a smoother workflow.
+Setting a standard invoice submission policy, providing templates, and pairing them with intelligent capture tools reduces exceptions and speeds up validation.

 Delayed approvals and bottlenecks

 Approvals often stall when invoices sit in inboxes, lack context, or follow rigid routing rules.
 These delays can lead to missed early-payment discounts and strained vendor relationships.
-Streamlining your workflow with automated routing and clear escalation paths ensures invoices keep moving even when someone is unavailable or misses a deadline.
+Automating your routing and setting clear escalation paths ensures invoices keep moving even when someone is unavailable or misses a deadline.

 faq